thomashertog/resources/resources.md

 	* The cons of nested sass
 		* specificity
 		* inception-like
-	* The pros of nesting
+	* The pros of nestingM
 		* more readable code
 		* more maintainable code
 	* Closing thoughts